 - Once it's done, allow the instant pot to naturally release until pressure subsides, or wait at least 20 minutes before doing a quick release.

-- Use a hand blender to puree the beans.
+Open the lid and use a hand blender to puree the beans.

 - Season with salt and pepper as desired.